matthew-brett/barts-setup/barts_setup.md

 * Open the drawer in the cabinet under the table, to find the 4-plug lead.
 * Plug the 4-plug lead into the 6-plug extension block under the pew.
 * Fetch the USB-C HUB from the cabinet drawer, and put it on the table ready to plug into the IPAD.
-Notice that USB-C HUB should already be connected to the USB power adapter, that, in turn, is plugged into the 4-plug extension.
+The USB-C HUB should already be connected to the USB power adapter, that, in turn, is plugged into the 4-plug extension.
 * Fetch the MACBOOK end of the Macbook power adaptor cable from the cabinet, ready to plug into the MACBOOK.